 On one of the trips to the Blackfeet Reservation for Our Last Refuge, Daniel and Zane Clampett (Our Last Refuge's Director of Photography) saw the Blackfeet Nation's buffalo herd hanging out along Route 2 in the shadows of Glacier National Park.
 Ever since moving to Montana Daniel had been longing to film buffalo and here he saw an opportunity.

 He reached out to Kendall Edmo, who put him in touch with the people at the Blackfeet Buffalo Program, and everything just took off from there.
-They opened their doors for us to film their fall buffalo drive (which is when Lauren Monroe and Sarah Clarke joined the team), and they shot two short films on that drive - Drive Them Buffalo and Iniskim.
+They opened their doors for us to film their fall buffalo drive (which is when Lauren Monroe and Sarah Clarke joined the team), and they shot two short films on that drive - Bring Them Home and Iniskim.
 It was those projects inspired our feature documentary, Buffalo Resurrection, which is when everyone else on the team joined our mission.